 - (1) The county must keep all test materials, when not in use, in a durable, secure box.
 Each member of the Testing Board must verify the seals and initial the chain-of-custody log maintained by the county clerk.
-If the records are opened for inspection, at least two election officials must verify the seals and initial the chain-of-custody log. - (2) The county must upload the results from all tested scanners and DREs to the tabulation software, and save the tabulation results for the ENR test required under Rule 11.10.3. - (3) After testing, the Testing Board must watch the county reset and seal each voting device. - (4) The Testing Board and the county clerk must sign a written statement attesting to the qualification of each device successfully tested, the number of the seal attached to the voting device at the end of the test, any problems discovered, and any other documentation necessary to provide a full and accurate account of the condition of a given device. - (5) The county may not change the programming of any voting device after completing the logic and accuracy test for an election, except as required to conduct a recount or as authorized by the Secretary of State. - 11.3.3 Post-Election Audit.
-The designated election official must conduct the post-election audit mandated by sections 1-7-509(1)(b) and 1-7-514, C.R.S., in accordance with this rule. - (a) Selected voting devices - (1) No later than 48 hours after the close of polls on election night, the Secretary of State must notify the designated election official of the voting devices randomly selected for audit, based on the submitted hardware inventory list referred to in Rule 11.2. - (2) The Secretary of State will randomly select, from the voting devices used in the election, at least five percent of the central count ballot scanners; at least one ballot scanner used at a polling location; and five percent of DREs. - (b) The designated election official must appoint an audit board to conduct the postelection audit in accordance with section 1-7-509(1)(c), C.R.S.
-At least two canvass board members must observe the random audit.
-The designated election official, members of his or her staff, and other duly appointed election judges, may assist with the audit.
+If the records are opened for inspection, at least two election officials must verify the seals and initial the chain-of-custody log. - (2) The county must upload the results from all tested scanners and DREs to the tabulation software, and save the tabulation results for the ENR test required under Rule 11.10.3. - (3) After testing, the Testing Board must watch the county reset and seal each voting device. - (4) The Testing Board and the county clerk must sign a written statement attesting to the qualification of each device successfully tested, the number of the seal attached to the voting device at the end of the test, any problems discovered, and any other documentation necessary to provide a full and accurate account of the condition of a given device. - (5) The county may not change the programming of any voting device after completing the logic and accuracy test for an election, except as required to conduct a recount or as authorized by the Secretary of State. - 11.4 The county must submit election setup records by regular mail no later than 5:00 p.m. on the seventh day before election day. - 11.4.1 Jurisdictions that contract with either a software service bureau or an electronic vote counting equipment vendor may choose to have the vendor deliver the election setup records. - 11.4.2 Election setup records must be in an electronic media format that is native to the jurisdiction's specific ballot creation and tabulation system.
+Acceptable media formats include tape, diskette, cartridge, CD-ROM, DVD-ROM, floppy, external hard drive, or flash media. - 11.4.3 The designated election official must include a point of contact and method of contact (phone, fax, email, etc.).